avfs/avfs/readme.md

 `Chroot`|equivalent to `syscall.Chroot`
 `Chtimes`|equivalent to `os.Chtimes`
 `Clean`|equivalent to `filepath.Clean`
-`Clone`| returns a shallow copy of the current file system (see MemFs) or the file system itself `Create`|equivalent to `os.Create`
+`Clone`| returns a shallow copy of the current file system (see MemFS) or the file system itself `Create`|equivalent to `os.Create`
 `Dir`|equivalent to `filepath.Dir`
 `EvalSymlinks`|equivalent to `filepath.EvalSymlinks`